NotDarkn/Archives/README.md

 # Archives
 All of my archives uploaded onto Github.

-This is currently privated and WILL NOT be uploading online to the public.

-Maybe it will be uploaded to the public, but for the time being, everything is private.
+Currently this is public and won't be changed to private too often, maybe sometimes, but not often.

+# Currently includes:
+- Coco Archive